Today, when it comes to decision-making in the commercial real estate industry, you’re only as good as the data you use to inform your decisions.

 On top of that, essentially all CRE professionals will be looking for ownership data on the properties they’re looking to buy, sell, or service.

-You can access a wide range of data points on any individual commercial property in your preferred market.
+From there, you can access a wide range of data points on any individual commercial property in your preferred market.
 Building-level data includes building size, year built, year renovated, total number of units (plus how many units are commercial/residential), and building area.

 Lot data includes asset type, lot size (in both square feet and acres), zoning, census tract, and whether the lot is in an Opportunity Zone.
 You’ll also be able to see the municipality that a property lies within along with its legal description.

+What does this data look like?
 Ownership data on Reonomy includes the reported owner of a property—whether that owner is an LLC or individual.
 You can also find the individuals associated with any property-owning LLC, along with their phone number, email, and mailing address.

 Reonomy can match ownership to the property data that already exists in your database.
 This in-depth ownership data allows you to not just identify owners, but to identify people and their contact details.